|Mapping the sky|

 the sky in five different wavelengths of light simultaneously; the five wavelengths are

 shown in the table at right.

-In addition to imaging the sky, the SDSS will also collect spectra, which measure how much light an object emits at different electromagnetic wavelengths.
-The SDSS will measure spectra for more than one million galaxies.
-In the Northern Galactic Cap region, the SDSS will observe about 10,000 square degrees.
-In the Southern Galactic Cap, the SDSS will image the same strips of sky repeatedly, allowing us to see much fainter sources, and to search for variable and transient objects.
+In addition to imaging the sky, the SDSS collects spectra, which measure how much light an object emits at different electromagnetic wavelengths.
+The SDSS has measured spectra for around one million galaxies.
+In the Northern Galactic Cap region, the SDSS has observed about 10,000 square degrees.
+In the Southern Galactic Cap, the SDSS has imaged the same strips of sky repeatedly, allowing us to see much fainter sources, and to search for variable and transient objects.